CarDS-Yale/rpm_national/README.md

 This script assembles a cohort of U.S. hospitals reporting use of RPM services.
 Key tasks include:

-- Identifying hospitals with documented RPM billing codes.
+- Identifying hospitals with documented RPM availability.
 - Merging facility-level characteristics from auxiliary datasets.
 - Creating analytic variables for hospital type, region, ownership, and digital infrastructure.
 - Outputting a structured analytic dataset for further tabulation and plotting.